How to Fire Your REALTOR®

-There are a few reasons to fire your Realtor.
-If you feel you made a mistake by signing a selling agreement with the wrong Realtor, the best thing to do is to correct it and move on.
-If your Lawyer or Doctor was not working in your best interest, would you fire them too?
+There are a few reasons you may want to fire your REALTOR®.
+If you feel you made a mistake by signing a listing agreement with the wrong REALTOR®, the best thing to do is to correct it and move on.
+If your Lawyer or Doctor was not working in your best interest, wouldn't you fire them too?

 Your listing agreement is usually for a period of three to six months (sometimes longer) and you are entitled to cancel at any time.
 This can be done with a standard Alberta real estate form.
-A Realtor (depending on the agency designation) also has the option of terminating your agreement at any time without your consent, but this rarely happens.
+Edmonton REALTORS® (depending on the agency designation) also has the option of terminating the listing contract at any time without your consent, but this rarely happens.

 Who owns the listing?

-A: The listing is owned by the brokerage, not the Realtor.
+The listing is owned by the brokerage, not the REALTOR®.
 If you have a problem with the agent, call the broker.
 If you have a problem with the broker, call consumer affairs and the Edmonton Real Estate Association.

 Is there a fee to cancel your listing agreement?

-A: There may be a cancellation fee in the standard agreement.
-This fee is usually the cost to cover expenses already paid by your Realtor prior to your cancellation.
+There may be a cancellation fee in the listing agreement.
+This fee is usually the cost to cover expenses already paid by your Edmonton REALTOR® prior to your cancellation.
 The service fee amount will be set out in the agreement you signed.
 However, if you paid a fee upfront, there usually is no cancellation fee.

-Will I still have to pay a commission after I fire my agent?
+Will I still have to pay a commission after I fire my REALTOR®?

 Can I hire another agent immediately?

-When you are ready to fire your Realtor, simply inform your agent that you would like to cancel the listing and ask him to provide you with the cancellation listing form.
+When you are ready to fire your REALTOR®, simply inform your agent that you would like to cancel the listing and ask him to provide you with the listing cancellation form.
 There will be two choices on this form.
-Make sure you have a property termination end date, the broker (not the Realtor) has signed and you have received a copy.
+Make sure you have a property termination end date, the office broker (not the agent) has signed and you have received a copy.

 - Which allows no further obligations for either the seller or Realtor